ncase/blog/src/posts/on-depression.md

 Unless you have specific reasons to not take Vitamin D & Omega-3 — kidney stones, blood thinners, etc — please try them, for at least a month!
 They could save your mental health.
 Maybe even your life.

-(**Edit Jan 29th** — [\#2 on the Hacker News frontpage!](https://news.ycombinator.com/item?id=46808251) Thank you for your feedback, I spent all day editing this post, incorporating the constructive criticism & adding details.
-Also: [thank you Josep for catching my medically disastrous typo](https://github.com/ncase/blog/issues/4).
-Also 2: the intended tone of this post is, "what makes science awesome is that it's self-correcting, finding mistakes in older science is good, here's how the older science was mistaken", not "f\@\#\$ science & the establishment, maaaaan".)

-(**Also 3, _MAJOR_ edit:** I downgraded high-dose Vitamin D's effect from 1.8 to 1.0, and my recommendation from 5000 IU/day to 4000 IU/day.
-My mistake was not applying a more reasonable "prior probability".
-So, instead of being 4 times better than antidepressants, I now estimate it's "only" 2 times better.
-Either way, I'm still confident the title of this post holds: high-dose Vitamin D is _as good or better_ than the best antidepressant.)

----

 **Table of Contents:**

 - A crash course in "effect sizes" [↪](#effect_sizes)